 Judges of all online district competitions must be given the following instruction.
-We recommend that tournaments put this language on the top of their online ballots.

 "We are all influenced by implicit bias, or the stereotypes that unconsciously affect our decisions.
 When judging, our implicit biases negatively impact traditionally marginalized and disenfranchised students.
 Before writing comments or making a decision, please take a moment to reflect on any biases that may impact your decision making.